-The most used alternative, due to its low cost of implementation and excellent results.
+This is the most used alternative, due to its low cost of implementation and excellent results.
 Water should be applied at least three times a day or more, depending on the atmospheric conditions.
 Also, you should be aware of the quantity of water applied and prevent excess water that can cause erosion problems.
 A water tanker is driven on-site spraying water over the affected areas preventing dust from airborne.

 Mulch and Vegetation

-May be applied to protect exposed soil from both wind and water erosion.
+Mulch and vegetation may be applied to protect exposed soil from both wind and water erosion.
 Although this method is "green" friendly, watering your vegetation can become a headache if not coordinated properly as it might bring erosion problems as well.
-When applied, this technique can reduce wind erosion by up to 80 percent.
+When applied, this technique can reduce wind erosion by up to 80%.
 Hydro-seeding is one of the dust control methods preferred by construction projects.
-However, one important thing, depending on where this is located, seeds can be attractive to birds and wildlife and you could end up losing about 50% of your seeds due to the birds.
+However, one important thing, depending on where this is located, seeds can be attractive to birds and wildlife, and you could end up losing about 50% of your seeds due to the birds.

-04Polymers as Dust Control
+Polymers as Dust Control

 Tackifiers and Soil Stabilizers

 This dust control method can create a fiber-to-seed-to-soil bond (without hardening) that reduces the need for re-seeding and minimizes soil erosion.
 During a wetting event, the polymer material absorbs water, which allows the tackifier to go back into solution.
 Upon drying, there is a new seal over the soil solving the dust control problem on construction sites.

 Chloride retains moisture for prolonged periods helping you fighting against dust and erosion problems.
 The unique property of chlorides helps to hold down dust and stabilize unpaved road surfaces, creating smooth-riding roads that last.